You enter the room from the south, the place of innocence and birth. You are facing North, the balance between mind and heart, or wisdom.

 As the train passes the second tube a relay turns off the gallery lights.
 The red laser beam intersects small mirrors projecting red light down the tubes, elluminating the aeration bubbles and the live tropical fish.

-I found it odd and a little sad, to find the Olson family album at a flea market.
+“I found it odd and a little sad to come across the Olson family album at a flea market.
 Did their lineage die out?
-How any families dwindle down to nil, I wonder?
+How many families quietly dwindle to nothing?”

 Remo Campopiano

-The more I thought about what its means to fully experience the emotional side of life, the more I returned to family and children.
-One of the most positive feelings come from the basic of human events--the creation of family.
+“The more I considered what it means to fully experience the emotional side of life, the more I returned to the idea of family.
+One of the most profound human experiences is the creation of family.”

 Remo Campopiano